Brent Furse, CEO and President

 Namita is a successful senior-level business leader driving more than two decades of exceptional results focused on sales, business development, and account management across diverse markets including healthcare, finance, and hospitality.
 She is strategic and multidisciplinary with an eye for innovation, positioning, and relevance.
 She has worked for a wide array of Fortune 500 firms such as American Express, Marriott International, and Eli Lilly and Company.

 Namita attended Widener University in Philadelphia obtaining an undergraduate degree in Hospitality Management and Marketing.
 Following an International feasibility project, she began her career in the Marriott Executive Sales Training Program working in New York and the Washington DC area.
 Namita then went back to school for Investment education and received her Series 6, 7, 63, 65, and all relevant financial licenses to begin working as a Financial Investment Planner with American Express in Washington DC and then Atlanta.
 After starting and working in a successful group practice in Atlanta, she transitioned to the Pharmaceutical Industry and worked in hospitals and institutions for 17 years from New Jersey, to Atlanta, to Orlando for Eli Lilly and Company.
-After a three-year period with an acute care hospital-based company named The Medicines Company, Namita created her own consulting firm and is currently working as Executive Director Strategic Development for GeNO.
+After a three-year period with an acute care hospital-based company named The Medicines Company, Namita created her own consulting firm and is currently working as Executive Director Strategic Development for Vero Biotech.

 Ray Russo, VP, Commercialization